 - Data types.
-In MATLAB, you can simply type a = 1; $b = [1.2 \ 3.1416]$ ; $c = [1 \ 2; 3 \ 4]$ ; s = 'a string'.
-MATLAB figures out that a is a scalar, b is a vector with two elements, c is a $2 \times 2$ matrix, and s is a string, and automatically keeps track of the type of the variable (e.g., a list of numbers for a vector or a list of characters for a string) and sets aside, or allocates, enough memory to store them.
+In MATLAB, you can simply type a = 1; b = [1.2 3.1416]; c = [1 2; 3 4]; s = 'a string'.
+MATLAB figures out that a is a scalar, b is a vector with two elements, c is a 2 × 2 matrix, and s is a string, and automatically keeps track of the type of the variable (e.g., a list of numbers for a vector or a list of characters for a string) and sets aside, or allocates, enough memory to store them.
 In C, on the other hand, you have to first define the variable before you ever use it.
 For a vector, for example, you have to say what data type the elements of the vector will be-integers or numbers with a decimal point (floating point)-and how long the vector will be.
-This allows the C compiler to allocate enough memory to hold the vector, and to know that the binary representations (0's and 1's) at those locations in memory should be interpreted as integers or floating point numbers. - Memory, addresses, and pointers.
-A variable is stored at a particular address in memory as 0's and 1's.
-In C, unlike MATLAB, it is often useful to have access to the memory address where a variable is located.
-We will learn how to generate a pointer to a variable, which contains the address of the variable, and how to access the contents of an address, i.e., the pointee.
+This allows the C compiler to allocate enough memory to hold the vector, and to know that the binary representations (0's and 1's) at those locations in memory should be interpreted as integers or floating point numbers. - Compiling.

-• Compiling.
 MATLAB programs are typically run as interpreted programs-the commands are interpreted, converted to machine-level code, and executed while the program is running.
 C programs, on the other hand, are compiled in advance.
 This process consists of several steps, but the point is to turn your C program into machine-executable code before the program is ever run.
 The compiler can identify some errors and warn you about other questionable code.
 Compiled code typically runs faster than interpreted code, since the translation to machine code is done in advance.